Doug Smith is an adviser, writer, thinker, historian, teacher, lawyer and inventor with a broad range of experience:

 – Author of On Value and Values: Thinking Differently About We In An Age Of Me, a social commentary and moral philosophy that has been compared to Aristotle’s Politics and DeTocqueville’s Democracy In America.

-– Architect, co-founder and director of Knight Lenfest News Initiative popularly known as Table Stakes in which dozens of local news enterprises have begun implementing the requirements to be competitive in 21st century news and information and, thereby, remain core to vital local democracy.
+– Architect and co-founder of Knight Lenfest News Initiative popularly known as Table Stakes in which dozens of local news enterprises have begun implementing the requirements to be competitive in 21st century news and information and, thereby, remain core to vital local democracy.
 Co-author of Table Stakes: A Manual For Getting Into The Game Of News.

 – Architect of NeighborWorks Achieving Excellence In Community Development, a Challenge-Centric, Performance-Driven Transformation Program(SM) causing profound shifts in hundreds of affordable housing ant anti-poverty organizations across the United States while simultaneously setting a higher standard for results in adult education